2013 conclave: Cardinal electors

 There were 207 cardinals on the day the papacy fell vacant.
 Cardinals who were 80 years or older before the day the papacy fell vacant were ineligible to participate, leaving 117 electors (including Walter Kasper, who turned 80 between the day the papacy became vacant and the start of the conclave).
 Two of them were the first cardinal electors from their churches to participate in a conclave: Maronite Patriarch Bechara Boutros al-Rahi (Note: Al-Rahi is the fourth Maronite Cardinal Bishop Patriarch.
 His predecessors turned 80 before having the opportunity to participate in a conclave.) and Syro-Malankara Major Archbishop Baselios Cleemis, the first bishop from the Syro-Malankara Church to be elevated to the College of Cardinals.
 (Note: Baselios Cleemis was also the youngest cardinal elector and the youngest member of the College of Cardinals.)

 Two cardinal electors did not attend the conclave.
 Julius Darmaatmadja from Indonesia declined to attend because of progressive deterioration of his eyesight.
-Keith O'Brien, the only potential cardinal elector from the British Isles, (Note: The archdiocese of Cardinal Elector Seán Brady straddles the border between Northern Ireland, part of the UK, and the Republic of Ireland, and his seat is in Armagh, Northern Ireland, in the United Kingdom but not Great Britain.) had been accused of sexual misconduct towards priests in the 1980s and said he did not want his presence to create a distraction.
+Keith O'Brien, the only potential cardinal elector from Great Britain, (Note: The archdiocese of Cardinal Elector Seán Brady straddles the border between Northern Ireland, part of the UK, and the Republic of Ireland, and his seat is in Armagh, Northern Ireland, in the United Kingdom but not Great Britain.) had been accused of sexual misconduct towards priests in the 1980s and said he did not want his presence to create a distraction.
 He had resigned as Archbishop of St Andrews and Edinburgh on 18 February and later apologised for "sexual misconduct".
 With 115 cardinal electors participating, the same number of electors as the 2005 conclave, this conclave saw the largest number of cardinal electors ever to elect a pope, a number later surpassed by the 2025 conclave; accordingly, the required two-thirds majority needed to elect a pope was 77 votes.